The Best Gift The Narcissist Gave You

 I never knew how bad things were in our marriage until after they walked away from my life, only to begin a new life with someone else.
 You are left to pick up the pieces.
 To clean up the mess and the chaos they left behind.

-Everyone around me knew about the manipulation and the mistreatment, except for a few of his friends, but they noticed a change.
+While everyone around me knew about the manipulation and the mistreatment, they stayed silent.

 Post-discard felt like being in Hell, the endless climb out of the depths of despair, anger, and a wide range of emotions.
 Sometimes, these feelings creep back, seemingly out of nowhere, while on other days, you feel fine.